senchalabs/docs-i18n/guides/carousel/README.md

         ]
     });

-You can put anything in a Carousel, for example here we place a list and a form into a horizontal carousel
+You can place any component into a Carousel, for example the following code places a list and a form into a horizontal carousel:

     @example portrait preview
     Ext.create('Ext.Carousel', {